 ARE YOU NEW TO ASTRONOMY?
 If you are new to Astronomy, then here are a few suggestions to get you started...
 1. Take a look at THE GUIDE, our mini-site for teaching you the basics 2.
 Read some of the books from our recommended reading list 3.
 Come along to our events and talks where we can talk to you and help you on your journey And when you are inspired and ready, then why not join the society and enjoy your new passion with your new friends

-As Kent's leading Astronomy society, MKAS provides for amateurs and enthusiasts to follow and share in all things Astronomical.
+As Kent's premier Astronomy society, MKAS provides for amateurs and enthusiasts to follow and share in all things Astronomical.
 A very friendly and helpful group, supporting its members and visitors with stimulating and interesting talks, events, and giving free advice on how to do Astronomy and use equipment.

 Are you interested in Astronomy?
 You are?
-Then why not join the
+Then why not join us?

 Enter your details; we will send you info...

 Check here after 19:30 on the day to get final confirmation before travelling in case clouds prevent us opening.
 See EVENTS page for details